mitro54/DAIS/README.md

 - Core will be written in C++, that will support Python scripts as extensions to the core.

 ## Scope
-- Projects scope is to create a helpful extension for Data / AI Engineers or like minded people in their day-to-day tasks, running in their favorite shell.
+- Projects scope is to create a helpful open source extension for Data / AI Engineers or like minded people in their day-to-day tasks, running in their favorite shell.
 - This project will use present technologies and as an open-source, allows others to contribute their ideas and features to it as well.
 - Allows Python scripts so other Data / AI oriented people can create plugins in the language they are most confident in.